5 The Best Email Security for the Enterprise

 Your enterprise email security solution should be managed completely by the email security provider to free your resources for more productive tasks (getting customers, making sales, etc.) and user-friendly (nothing overly complicated for the end-user is really good).

-Does that mean your employees can’t be trusted with confidential data and that all they do is steal it?
+Does that mean your employees can’t be trusted?
 Absolutely not.

-Unfortunately, many organizations neglect to educate and train their employees, even though they are that organization’s first line of defense.
-If it fails, no amount of security solutions will help you.
+Unfortunately, many organizations still neglect this training, even though their employees are the first line of defense.
+If it fails, no amount of security solutions will help you, especially when ransomware payments exceeded $1 billion in 2023 and the average data breach cost hit a record $4.45 million.

 Sender authentication answers the question, “is the sender of this email who they claim to be?”.
 Or are they someone else entirely and just pretend?

 In this regard, sender authentication follows certain standards.
-The three most common such standards are:
+There are three main standards:

 - Domain Keys Identified Mail (DKIM), which ensures that the message is authentic by providing a digital signature and an encryption key;